-In early 2020, international gas prices have continued to fall due to weaker than normal winter demand, high inventory levels in key demand regions and ample supply of LNG.
-The recent COVID-19 virus outbreak has also introduced uncertainty regarding demand for LNG over the near-term, particularly in China.
-As of February 27, 2020, natural gas prices were quoted at approximately \$2.6 per MMBtu for TTF compared to \$5.2 per MMBtu at the same time last year and at approximately \$3.3 per MMBtu for JKM compared to \$6.6 per MMBtu at the same time last year.
-In the U.S., spot Henry Hub natural gas prices have fallen to \$1.7 per MMBtu as of February 27, 2020 compared to \$2.9 at the same time last year.
+International gas prices have moderated since the beginning of 2021 as procurement for the Northern Hemisphere winter wanes; however, import prices remain well above the levels observed during the same period in 2020.
+As of February 25, 2021, natural gas prices were quoted at approximately \$5.67 per MMBtu for TTF compared to \$2.88 per MMBtu at the same time last year and at approximately \$5.80 per MMBtu for JKM compared to \$2.90 per MMBtu at the same time last year.
+By contrast, the price recovery of spot Henry Hub in the U.S., has been less dramatic, quoted at \$2.76 per MMBtu as of February 25, 2021 compared to \$1.83 at the same time last year.

-While the majority of LNG volumes are sold under long-term contracts with prices limited to the price of crude oil, we believe that the difference in delivered gas prices between import markets in Asia and the Atlantic Basin and export costs from the U.S. is a significant driver of spot LNG trade, as the differential incentivizes natural gas marketers and buyers to ship LNG over longer distances.
-The recent declines in Asian and European gas prices referenced above have resulted in a differential not currently wide enough to incentivize inter-basin trade.
-However, gas price futures imply that the inter-basin arbitrage opportunity may exist periodically in coming years, potentially leading to longer voyages for LNG cargoes and, all else equal, increasing the demand for spot LNG shipping.
+While the majority of LNG volumes are sold under long-term contracts with prices linked to the price of crude oil, we believe that the difference in delivered gas prices between import markets in Asia and the Atlantic Basin and export costs from the U.S. is a significant driver of spot LNG trade, as the differential incentivizes natural gas marketers and buyers to ship LNG over longer distances.
+The recent rise in Asian and European gas prices referenced above have resulted in a differential currently wide enough to incentivize inter-basin trade and gas price futures imply that the inter-basin arbitrage opportunity may exist periodically in coming months and years, potentially leading to longer voyages for LNG cargoes and, all else equal, increasing the demand for spot LNG shipping.